 (Michel Seuphor, Piet Mondrian, sa Vie, son Oeuvre, 1956)

 Mondrian’s work is summed up in the search for balance and harmony between the infinite variety and mutability of natural life and human existence and an innate yearning for the unity present in the human soul; in two words between multiplicity and unity.
 This is the common thread of the Dutch master’s oeuvre.

-While Mondrian’s oeuvre as a whole constitutes a unified process with no breaks in continuity, we shall divide it into a number of chapters for explanatory purposes.
+While the entire oeuvre constitutes a unified evolution process with no breaks in continuity, it can be divided into seven periods for explanatory purposes.